 8. Review Draft of Post & Publish

-Note: Your ad will not be published until you complete the email confirmation step, so it is important to watch your email.
-Also check your spam folder to be sure the confirmation email did not accidentally route to the wrong place.
+Your Craigslist post won’t be live until you complete the email confirmation step, so it is important to check your inbox.
+If you don’t see an email within a few minutes, check your spam folder to be sure the confirmation email did not accidentally route to the wrong place.

 9. Add New Leads to a CRM

 Once your Craigslist real estate listing is posted, expect prospects to reach out to you via the email address in your user account.
 To maximize your Craigslist real estate ads, use a real estate customer relationship manager (CRM) to track and nurture each lead as soon as they make initial contact.

 By using a CRM with a Zapier integration or built-in listing management, like the one offered by Real Geeks, it’s easier to streamline the lead capture and tracking process.
 Real Geeks integrates with the MLS and automatically posts your listings to Craigslist.
 You can then monitor Craigslist-generated leads and follow up with interested buyers using Real Geek’s automated email drip marketing tools.

 10. Renew & Repost as Frequently as Permitted